-WhatsApp is now one of the most used messaging apps in the world, second only to its parent company, Facebook.
-WhatsApp is easy to use and offers several free ways for people around the world to connect, without using a data plan.
+WhatsApp is one of the most used messaging apps in the world.
+As an alternative to SMS text messages, WhatsApp is easy to use and offers several free options for people around the world to connect, without using a data plan.

 This guide to WhatsApp will help parents and educators understand the popular app and help students who use it to stay safe.